|

 Judy G. Russell, JD, CG, CGL

 Judy is a recipient of the Silver Tray Award from the Utah Genealogical Association and the 2017 Award of Excellence from the National Genealogical Society Quarterly, and she now serves as a member of the NGSQ editorial board.
 An internationally-known lecturer and course coordinator and faculty member at numerous genealogical institutes, she holds credentials as a Certified Genealogist and Certified Genealogical Lecturer from the Board for Certification of Genealogists.
-Her award-winning blog appears at The Legal Genealogist website, https://www.legalgenealogist.com.
+Her award-winning blog, The Legal Genealogist appears at her website, https://www.legalgenealogist.com.

 Richard G. Sayre, CG, CGL, FUGA